stass-1/interactive-map-app/README.md

 - Adaptive layout based on MUI Grid
 - Full-screen map with markers for key locations
 - Configured code formatting: no semicolons, 4 spaces for tabs
+- Collapsible left panel with toggle button
+- Shadow effect from the left panel onto the map
+- All styles applied using Material UI's sx props instead of CSS files

 ## Commands